Clarence students called on to help shine a light on youth homelessness

 Clarence City Council is calling young artists from across the city to create an artwork to raise awareness of youth homelessness.

-Coinciding with National Homelessness Week and council’s annual ‘Off the Couch’ event, the art competition is open to secondary school or college-aged students in Clarence, and calls for an original artwork which responds to the theme of: What does (youth) homelessness mean or look like to you?
+Coinciding with National Homelessness Week and council’s annual ‘Off the Couch’ event, the art competition is open to secondary school or college-aged students in Clarence, and calls for an original artwork which responds to one of the themes: What makes a home? or What does (youth) homelessness mean or look like to you?

-The winning artist will be announced at the ‘Off the Couch’ event on 7 August 2024 at Rosny Skate Park and will receive a $500 Artery Gift certificate as a prize.
+The winning artist receive a $500 Artery Gift certificate as a prize.

 ‘Off the Couch’ is now in its third year, with the event growing in status as it continues to place focus on housing insecurity for young people.
 The 2021 census figures show that 25 per cent of people experiencing homelessness in Tasmania are aged between 12-24 years old.